-Located at the southern tip of Manhattan Island, Castle Clinton, named in honor of Dewitt Clinton, a former mayor and governor of New York, is a circular sandstone fort that highlights the diverse history of New York as well as the nation.
+Located at the southern tip of Manhattan Island, Castle Clinton, a circular sandstone fort, highlights the diverse history of New York as well as the nation.
 Originally known as Southwest Battery, it was built to stop a British invasion in 1812; it never saw action.
 A subsequent landfill joined the fort with mainland Manhattan.
-The U.S. Army stopped using the fort in 1821.